0ax1/MPI-Checker/README.md

 ## Integrated checks
 #### AST-Checks
 - `unmatched point to point call`: Point to point schema validation.
-- `unreachable call`: Unreachable calls caused by deadlocks.
+- `unreachable call`: Unreachable calls caused by deadlocks from blocking calls.
 - `type mismatch`: Buffer type and specified MPI type do not match.
 - `invalid argument type`: Non integer type used where only integer types are allowed.
 - `redundant call`: Calls with identical arguments that can be summarized.